 - Satin pillowcases (silk too!)

-Many scalp infections and stinky heads can be prevented by simply cleaning your hair tools.
-Below you’ll find links to some pretty useful articles for cleaning your hair tools.
+Many scalp infections and stinky heads can be prevented by simply cleaning the items you use to care for your hair.

 Let’s start with a video on how to clean your satin bonnet & pillowcases: